FerniCuesta/taller-master-ugr/README.md

 ### Congratulations on completing the Intermediate Level! 🎉

-You've mastered merging, conflict resolution, and advanced remote operations.
+You've mastered merging, conflict resolution, and tagging.
 Time to document your achievements!

 ### Step 1: Create Your Outcome Branch